Richardaeld/MonaMemorabilia/README.md

 # Brand Identity
 + The header tags, h1, h2, and h3 match the font family style of the logo.
 + The main page color scheme uses the monochromatic coloration of the logo.
-+ The pictures used maintain themes of family, digital enhancement, and demonstrate the photographer’s artistic style.
++ The pictures used maintain themes of family and digital enhancement, which demonstrate the photographer’s artistic style.

 # Potential Client Examples
 ## Clients
 + As a client, I'd like a framable photograph for a gift.
 + As a client, I'd like a portrait photograph for a work portfolio.
 + As a client, I'd like a photograph that I already own to be digitally improved.
-+ As a client, I'd like a photographer to attent a family event to capture candid photos.
++ As a client, I'd like a photographer to attend a family event to capture candid photos.
 + As a client, I'd like a photo session for a non-conventional project.
 + As a client, I'd like a studio photo session with my family.

 # Testing
 ## Checking Responsiveness
-### Pages Should Have Good UX At A Starting Resolution Of 320px Width By 568px Height And Past 1920px Width By 1080px Height <br />
+#### Pages Should Have Good UX At A Starting Resolution Of 320px Width By 568px Height And Past 1920px Width By 1080px Height <br />
 #### Assumption(s):
 1. Using latest version of Chrome.
 1. A monitor that supports 1080p resolution or greater.